Zarkonnen/se-interpreter/README.md

     tr.end();

 ## Getting help
-Feel free to [email me](mailto:david.stark@zarkonnen.com) with questions (including "How do I get this to work?), suggestions, and feedback.
+Feel free to mail me at david.stark@zarkonnen.com with questions (including "How do I get this to work?), suggestions, and feedback.
 You can also [report issues on GitHub](https://github.com/Zarkonnen/se-interpreter/issues).
 For issues with Sauce OnDemand, [contact the Sauce help desk](http://support.saucelabs.com/home).